-Citation with stable link: Philip A. Harland, 'Parthians: Trogus on the origins and developments of an empire (first century BCE),' Last modified November 9, 2022, http://philipharland.com/Blog/?p=10664.
+Citation with stable link: Philip A. Harland, 'Parthians: Trogus on the origins and developments of an empire (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified May 20, 2023, https://philipharland.com/Blog/?p=10664.

 Comments: We know very little about Pompeius Trogus (first century BCE) beyond what his abbreviator (Justin) summarizes at the end of book 43: Trogus was a Gaul (or Celt) of the Vocontian tribe whose grandfather had been granted Roman citizenship and whose father served under Gaius Caesar.
 So Trogus would be a “barbarian” from the perspective of some, even if a Roman citizen.
 Trogus’ work only survives in abbreviated form thanks to Justin, about whom we know even less.

 Trogus’ work is one of a handful of works to give any substantial attention to the Parthians as a people (on which compare Strabo at this link [coming soon] and Josephos at this link [coming soon]).
 Trogus outlines Parthian origins, linking them with Scythians, before going on to some of their customs and a brief history of Parthians’ relations with other peoples and powers.
 He also engages in a brief digression on Armenian origins, drawing on the story of Jason and the Argonauts.

 Source of the translation: J.S.
 Watson, Justin, Cornelius Nepos, and Eutropius (London: Henry G. Bohn, 1853), public domain, thoroughly adapted by Harland.